Prices from £17.95

 Cold sores are caused by the herpes simplex virus (HSV-1) which can also be passed on to and from the genital areas, through oral sex.
 Cold sores appear as small fluid filled blisters on the lips or surrounding areas of the face.

-When herpes infects the body, it targets the nerve cells and tissues around the face which causes the outbreak of cold sores.
+When the herpes virus infects the body, it targets the nerve cells and tissues around the face which causes the outbreak of cold sores.
 Although the immune system attacks the virus initially, the body doesn't completely get rid of the virus.

 The herpes virus, which causes cold sores, can easily be passed on to other people.
 There is currently no cure to permanently remove the herpes virus from the body and prevent cold sore outbreaks, but there are antiviral medicines that can treat symptoms and speed up healing during an outbreak.